Frustration graph formalism for qudit observables: Introduction

 The incompatibility of measurements is one of the most fundamental features that differentiates quantum mechanics from the classical description of nature.
 It has been found to be a necessary component for the existence of Bell nonlocality \cite{PhysRevLett.113.160402}, so incompatibility is also instrumental to all applications that exploit Bell nonlocality such as quantum key distribution \cite{743501, Zapatero2023-kf, Nadlinger_2022}, self-testing \cite{_upi__2020, PhysRevLett.125.260507} or randomness certification \cite{Acin2016-xj, Pironio2010-ep}.
 Moreover, it plays an important role in quantum metrology, as it is directly related to the limits of measurement accuracy described by uncertainty relations \cite{PhysRevLett.113.260401, PhysRevA.98.042121, PhysRevA.100.032118}.

 In the study of this phenomenon, one can limit oneself to projective measurements represented by operators called observables.
 Within this representation, the measurement incompatibility translates to non-commutativity of the corresponding observables.
-Interestingly, this limitation allows us to apply the same technique used to study non-commutativity to a brother class of problems, many of which are not directly related to measurement incompatibility.
+Interestingly, this limitation allows us to apply the same technique used to study non-commutativity to a broader class of problems, many of which are not directly related to measurement incompatibility.
 An example of such a problem is that of determining a ground-state energy of a given Hamiltonian \cite{diep2024frustratedspinsystemshistory}, which is often a highly nontrivial task, partly due to the potential noncommutativity between different parts of the Hamiltonian.
 Therefore, understanding the exact consequences of noncommutativity between different operators is vital to this problem and to a broader class of problems in quantum information.

-Recently, this topic has been studied with regard to a set of dichotomic observables \cite{10.1145/3519935.3519960, Chapman2020characterizationof, chapman2023unifiedgraphtheoreticframeworkfreefermion, PhysRevA.107.062211, Xu_2024, aguilar2024classificationpauliliealgebras}.
-Crucial to the present work is an upper bound on a sum of squares of expected values of such observables, which was recently derived in Ref. \cite{PhysRevA.107.062211} by representing the anticommutation relations of the elements of a given set of observables using the so-called anticommutation graph.
-However, this upper bound, given by the Lovász number of the graph \cite{1055985}, is not saturable for all sets of observables, which is an issue for many possible applications of these types of results.
+Recently, this topic has been studied with regard to a set of dichotomic observables \cite{10.1145/3519935.3519960, Chapman2020characterizationof, chapman2023unifiedgraphtheoreticframeworkfreefermion, PhysRevA.107.062211, Xu_2024, aguilar2024classificationpauliliealgebras, Mor_n_2024}.
+Of particular interest for this work is the result of Ref. \cite{PhysRevA.107.062211}, in which the authors derived an upper bound on a sum of squares of expected values of such observables.
+Such quantities have a plethora of applications: from the derivation of uncertainty relations and entanglement witnesses, to their frequent use in the inflation technique for quantum networks (see e.g. Ref. \cite{Hansenne_2022}).
+Importantly, the results of Ref. \cite{PhysRevA.107.062211} have been derived by representing the anticommutation relations of the elements of a given set of observables using the so-called anticommutation graph.
+This representation makes the anticommutation structure of the set explicit, which is key to deriving the upper bound on sum of squares.
+This bound turns out to be the Lovász number \cite{PhysRevA.107.062211} of the graph, confirming the essential role of graph formalism in deriving it.
+However, this upper bound, is not saturable for all sets of observables, which is an issue for many possible applications of these types of results.
 While it was speculated that another graph property called clique number could constitute a tight bound on the sum of squares of expectations, this was ultimately shown not to be the case by Z.-P. Xu and collaborators in Ref. \cite{Xu_2024}.